turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 That's a pretty long test ... but it would be a lot longer if it weren't for all of the helper functions.
 Let's walk through it:

 1. Arrange
-   - it creates the `TestContext` with the predecessor account pre-registered, which will be used as the sender account.
+   - It creates the `TestContext` with the predecessor account pre-registered, which will be used as the sender account.
-   - it then registers the receiver account with the contract.
+   - Ot then registers the receiver account with the contract.
 Recall from the FT NEP-141 standard that both the sender and receiver accounts must be registered with the account before being able to use it.
-   - it asserts that the STAKE FT total supply and account balances are zero
+   - It asserts that the STAKE FT total supply and account balances are zero
-   - it then credits the sender account with the STAKE tokens
+   - It then credits the sender account with the STAKE tokens
 2. Act - the sender executes `ft_tranfer_call` with no memo
 3. Assert
-   - balances are checked to ensure funds are transferred
+   - Balances are checked to ensure funds are transferred
-   - **here's the really cool part** - receipts are checked to verify the transfer call workflow is properly setup, i.e., each function call receipt action is checked
+   - **Here's the really cool part** - receipts are checked to verify the transfer call workflow is properly setup, i.e., each function call receipt action is checked
 4. Act - the sender executes `ft_tranfer_call` with a memo
 5. Assert - memo is ignored and not used by the STAKE contract.
 The main purpose is to ensure that a memo can be specified